CodeYourFuture/syllabus/docs/fundamentals/week-3/session.md

 ## Feedback

-Please spend two minutes reviewing this lesson to help us improve it for the future.
+Spend two minutes reviewing this lesson to help us improve it for the future.
 This feedback will be shared with volunteers.

 <Feedback module="Fundamentals" week="Week 3" />